 About the training program

-The RANZCP understands that trainees are concerned that their progress through training, assessments and exams, teaching and clinical experience may be adversely affected due to the COVID-19 pandemic and wishes to reassure you, that every attempt will be made to ensure that trainees will not be disadvantaged due to decisions made and that all personal circumstances will be considered.
+The RANZCP understands that trainees are concerned that their progress through training, assessments and exams, teaching and clinical experience may be adversely affected due to the COVID-19 pandemic.
+Every attempt will be made to ensure that trainees will not be disadvantaged and all personal circumstances will be considered.

 Impact on Fellowship Training and Certificates of Advanced Training

-- Your Director of Training (DOT) will be absolutely essential to you during the COVID-19 pandemic.
-Please make sure that you liaise with them regularly to ensure the highest level of support can be provided during this time.
+- Your Director of Training (DOT) will be absolutely essential to you during the pandemic.
+Liaise with them regularly to ensure the highest level of support can be provided during this time.

-- The Committee for Training (CFT) wishes to demonstrate flexibility for up to three months in a six month rotation if this is required due to disruption caused by the COVID pandemic with a variation of the Fellowship regulations.
+- The Committee for Training (CFT) wishes to demonstrate flexibility for up to three months in a six month rotation if this is required due to disruption caused by the pandemic.

 For example, a full-time trainee who completes a minimum of three months of their Stage 2 Child and Adolescent rotation but experiences an interruption due to the COVID-19 pandemic (redeployment, illness, quarantine etc.) will have the full six months of training time accredited.